 Columbus Blue Jackets luxury suites bought and sold here!

 John Tortorella serves as the current head coach for the Blue Jackets.
-His fiery personality and relentless work ethic brought Columbus from 15th in the conference when he first took over to 3rd place last season.
+His fiery personality and relentless work ethic brought Columbus from 15th in the conference when he first took over to two consecutive playoff appearances.
 Things are definitely looking up for this young franchise.
 At the heart of this group is their captain, Nick Foligno.
-His leadership is on full display each night as he takes the ice alongside his teammates and was recognized in 2015 when he was named an NHL All Star Game captain when the game was held in Columbus.
+His leadership is on full display each night as he takes the ice alongside his teammates and was recognized in 2015 when he was named an NHL All Star Game captain when the event was held in Columbus.

 While still a young franchise, the Columbus Blue Jackets have suited up some great players over their years in the NHL.
 Among the most memorable are Rick Nash, Sergei Fedorov, Brandon Dubinsky, Jack Johnson, Ryan Johansen, Cam Atkinson, Nick Foligno, and Sergei Bobrovsky.
 Additional information about the Columbus Blue Jackets franchise can be found by clicking here.